LODSContent/All-MOC/MOC/MultiLineCodeHint.md

-> [!hint] If you have to copy multiple lines of commands of a code block into an application or cloud shell prompt, consider doing the following:
+> [!hint] If you have to copy multiple lines within a code block into an application or cloud shell prompt, consider doing the following:
 >
 1. Open Notepad.
 2. Select the +++_+++ symbol beside the code block to copy the code block into Notepad.